What is the Best Form of B12 for You?

 What is the best way to take B12 – pill, shot, sublingual?

-It’s also a well-known fact that B12 does not absorb well through the gut, so taking B12 via sublingual or mouth absorption is the best (holding it under the tongue or between the gums and cheek is most common).
+It’s a well-known fact that B12 does not absorb well via the gut (only approximately 1-4% gets absorbed through the gut), so taking B12 via sublingual or under the tongue is the best absorption avenue (holding it under the tongue or between the gums and cheek is most common).
 Consider some form of liquid or tablet/lozenge that can be sucked on or dissolved in the mouth.
-Holding the B12 in your mouth for at least 90 seconds is good and the longer you can leave it in your mouth, the better for sublingual absorption (as opposed to gut absorption).
+Holding the B12 in your mouth for as long as possible is best for maximizing absorption through the sublingual route.

 What does it mean if your B12 blood serum level comes back high?